Inpatient Rehab For Opioid Addiction

 - Stay away from programs that advertised “group only” therapy.
 One-one-one counseling is crucial to recognizing the foundation of your addiction and beginning to work past it.

 - Ensure your inpatient rehab center offers multiple therapy programs, instead of constraining recovery to a single program.
 For instance, 12-step programs are beneficial, but a complete continuum of addiction care will involve other therapy techniques too.

 - Don’t be wooed by an abundance of amenities.
 While some amenities may sound fun, they may not have been scientifically proven to help treat addiction.
 Focus on finding a rehab that emphasizes evidence-based treatments instead of a long list of amenities.

-If you, or someone you love, believe that you may need treatment then contact a local center.
-Many facilities will provide free consultation to help you figure out what is best for you and your needs.
+If you, or someone you love, believe that you may need treatment then contact a treatmenr center.
+Many facilities will provide free consultation to help your questions get answered.